Consulting Relevant Authorities, Communication and Notifications

 Better planning involves consultation with expert relevant authorities.

-This resource is comprised of four components you can use:
+This resource is comprised of 4 components you can use:

 - to contact relevant authorities to seek consultation on your emergency plans, procedures or rehearsals